-Great visualisation is achieved when we enable our audience to gain the maximum amount of insight with the least amount of effort.
+Great visualization is achieved when we enable our audience to gain the maximum amount of insight with the least amount of effort.
 That is exactly what we intend to achieve through this article on Donut Charts in Tableau.
-The main aim here is to help you utilize donut charts as a tool in Tableau, not only for engagement but also comprehension efficiency.
+The main aim here is to help you utilize donut charts as a tool in Tableau, not only for engagement but also for comprehension efficiency.

 Let’s begin by answering the following questions;

 To understand what a donut chart is we first need to know about its predecessor, the Pie Chart.

 A pie chart is a circular statistical graph or visualization, which is divided into slices to illustrate numerical proportion.
 In a pie chart, the arc length of each slice is proportional to the quantity it represents.